yingszuo/cnn_mci_ad_classification/README.md

 The image preprocessing procedure is detailed in data_preprocessing.py file.

-Model trainng and testing using four different methods (in total 16 models) is detailed in four files: models_baseline.py, models_da.py, models_tl.py and models_dr.py.
+Model trainng and testing using four different methods (in total 16 models) is detailed in four files: models_baseline.py, models_da.py (data augmentation), models_tl.py (transfer learning) and models_dr.py (dimension reduction).
 Each file contains training and testing of four differnt models using one method.